tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/docker.md

 {{% tip %}}
-Dockerfiles can be written in any text editor, such as [Visual Study Core](https://code.visualstudio.com/), which is especially popular when working with Docker because of its official docker extension.
+Dockerfiles can be written in any text editor, such as [Visual Studio Code](https://code.visualstudio.com/), which is especially popular when working with Docker because of its official docker extension.
 This extension has some excellent features such as debugging and auto-completion, making things a lot easier.
 {{% /tip %}}

 ### Let's first learn some theory - Docker 101